-Figure 4: LISA maps of forest loss per unit area averaged per year for the periods (A) 2001-2018 and (B) 2012-2018, and fire points per km2 averaged per year within forest cover for the same periods using MODIS (C) and VIIRS (D) datasets.
+Figure 3: LISA maps (local indicators of spatial association maps) of (A) forest loss per unit area averaged per year for the periods (A) period 2001-2018, and (B) 2012-2018, and fire points per km2 averaged per year within forest cover for the same periods using the MODIS (C) and VIIRS (D) datasetsdataset.
 The Tukey's Ladder of Powers transformed versions of the variables were used as inputs in all cases.
 Each hexagon was classified either as HH cluster (red), LL cluster (blue), or no significant spatial association (grey) regarding the corresponding variable.